Kulyash01/system-security-jwt-api/README.md

 ## Features

 - `/login`: Accepts a username and password, returning a short-lived JWT token.
-- `/protected`: Example endpoint that validates a JWT token and requires the `admin` role.
+- `/protected`: Example endpoint that validates a JWT token and requires either the `admin` or `user` role.

 ## Development and Testing